doriancodes/k0/README.md

-# Kerny — A Simple x86 Kernel
+# k0 — A Simple x86 Kernel

-This project is a minimal 32-bit kernel written in C and Assembly, booted using GRUB and tested in QEMU.
+This project is a minimal kernel written in C and Assembly, booted using limine and tested in QEMU.
 It's designed for learning the low-level fundamentals of operating systems.

 ---
 ## Requirements